The Lake District is lovely, of course, but just above and just over the M6 are beautiful areas. Less dramatic maybe, but less visited too.

 To make the most of basic sites like this (and wild camping, of course), there are some essentials you need in your camping pack – water to drink, a way to get washed, possibly a loo and, while you can always go out to eat, a simple stove and some easy camping food is a good idea.

-- The Quiet Site (see our video review of this one)
+- The Quiet Site

 - Beckses Caravan Park